doctorDAlvarez/publicAPI-Requests/README.md

 ## public API requests.
 Awesome startup employee directory.
-This is project 5 of my treeHouse fullStackJavaScript techDegree, using async fetch() and a public API, we implement a online company directory to search for employees across the world.
+This is project 5 of my treeHouse fullStackJavaScript techDegree, using async fetch() and a public API, we implement an online company directory to search for employees across the world.

 ## Motivation
 Train and learn public APIs management, implement in a cool, common real world application.